justengel/pylibimport/README.rst

 pip_bin
 ~~~~~~~
-I found running the binary is the most reliable way for installing packages.
-This is also the best way if you are
+I originally found running the binary is the most reliable way for installing packages.
+Unfortunately, when making an
-bundling your code into an executable using PyInstaller (not as a onefile executable).
-The pylibimport library uses this
-pip option by default.
-If using PyInstaller see pyinstaller_hooks/hook-pylibimport.py.

-This can be changed with the following code
+executable this appears to work on your machine because the pip.exe path matches.
+On other machines this probably will
+not work.

 .. code-block:: python